Tips to Choose the Right Watercolors

 1) For the first purchase, any local brand which is easily available is fine.
 But definitely go for an “Artist Grade” colors, not the student grade colors.
 Foreign brands with good reviews are also a good choice, but you don't want to burn your pocket before you have started earning as an artist.
 So start with something available in your local market and fits your budget too.

-[I bought Camel Artist Watercolors as my first set of colors and later tried Brustro which has a very good texture]
+[I bought Camel Artist Watercolors as my first set of colors and later tried Brustro which definitely has a very good quality and texture]

 2) I also recommend that you should go for at least 12, 18 or 24 shades set.
 Again as they last long, it is better to purchase a set with more color shades initially itself.
 Though the quantity of color in each tube is less (5ml or 8ml), it is still enough for you to make a plenty of paintings.
 As you learn advanced painting and mixing colors, eventually you can shift to the main colors with more quantity and start mixing on your own.